zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/vs-integration/upgrade-wizard.md

 The page allows you to configure the following options:

-- **Version** - Select from all versions that have been previously installed or downloaded using the VS Extensions
+- **Version** - Select from all versions that have been previously installed or downloaded using the VS Extensions.
 - **Add referenced assemblies to solution** - Choose whether to copy referenced assemblies to your solution folder.
-The assemblies will automatically get added to source control when using Microsoft Team Foundation Server
+The assemblies will automatically get added to source control when using Microsoft Team Foundation Server.
-- **Download** – Launch the Latest Version Acquirer tool
+- **Download** - Launch the Latest Version Acquirer tool.
-- **Browse** - Browse to a location where the new version is manually downloaded and extracted
+- **Browse** - Browse to a location where the new version is manually downloaded and extracted.
-- **Choose Projects** - Choose which projects will be updated (it is recommended to keep all Telerik projects the same version)
+- **Choose Projects** - Choose which projects will be updated (it is recommended to keep all Telerik projects the same version).

 > **Note:**
 The distribution, downloaded by the Upgrade Wizard contains only the "hotfix" files, e.g. the bare bone files, needed for a project to run correctly.
 It does not contain the documentation or the demo project.